-order of appointment

-As with, since the training for attorneys for childrenchild's need for representation in that context will often be short-term and issue-specific.
+An appointment in a custody case continues for the term provided in the order of appointment, since the child's need for representation in that context will often be short-term and issue-specific.
 Nevertheless, subsequent reappointment of the same representative for a child may be appropriate where related custody proceedings arise in the future, such as a relocation dispute arising several years after an initial custody decree.

-The right of a child's attorney, best interests attorney, theor court advisor training should be required on an ongoing basis.
-It should include instruction on the applicable state and federal law, the dynamics of child-appointed advisor to participate in any appeal or to bring an appeal on behalf of the child is determined by state law.
-State law varies on the question of standing to file an appeal or participate on appeal, just as it varies on whether children have formal party status in abuse and neglect, domestic violence, child development, treatment issues, communication with children, cultural awareness, the impact of separation, and the long-term consequences to a child of being in temporary care.
+The right of a child's attorney, best interests attorney, or court-appointed advisor to participate in any appeal or to bring an appeal on behalf of the child is determined by state law.
+State law varies on the question of standing to file an appeal or participate on appeal, just as it varies on whether children have formal party status in abuse and neglect and custody proceedings.

-[LEGISLATIVE NOTE TO SECTIONS 11, 12, AND 13: In those and custody proceedings.
 See, e.g., Ihinger v.
 Ihinger, 824 A.2d 601 (Vt.
 2003)(children were not parties to parent's divorce and custody dispute and therefore lacked standing to appeal).
-In states where the duties of attorneys can only be prescribed by rules of court and not by legislation, the duties listed in Sections 11, 12, and 13 should be adopted by appropriate court rule.] child through a representative can participate fully on appeal, the representation of the child extends to any appellate proceeding.
+In states where the child through a representative can participate fully on appeal, the representation of the child extends to any appellate proceeding.
 To the extent feasible, courts should ensure continuity of counsel on appeal.
-The child's representative should take actions that are consistent with the representative's role in deciding whether to file an appeal on behalf of the child or to participate in an appeal brought by other parties. an appear brought by other parties.
-ISECTION 11.
-DUTIES OF CHILD'S ATTORNEY AND BEST INTERESTS ATTORNEY. (a) A child's attorney or best interests attorney shall participate in the conduct of (n) minimum the litigation [to the same full extent as an attorney for any party][to the extent permitted under the law of this state other than this act]. (b) Within a reasonable time after appointment, necessary to represent the child. (b) The duties of a child's attorney or best interests attorney shall include: (1) meetmeeting with the child and ascertaining, in a manner appropriate to the child's developmental level, the child's needs, circumstances, and views; (2) meet and consulting with any court advisor appointed for the childcourt-appointed advisor for the child and arranging for the court-appointed advisor to meet with the child in the attorney's presence or, if the attorney agrees, outside the attorney's presence; (3) investigate investigating the facts relevant to the proceeding to the extent the attorney considers appropriate, including interviewing persons with significant knowledge of the child's history and condition and reviewing copies of relevant records;
+The child's representative should take actions that are consistent with the representative's role in deciding whether to file an appeal on behalf of the child or to participate

+2 in an appear brought by other parties.
+3 [SECTION 11.
+DUTIES OF CHILD'S ATTORNEY AND BEST INTERESTS 4 ATTORNEY.
+5 (a) A child's attorney or best interests attorney shall participate in the conduct of 6 the litigation to the full extent necessary to represent the child.
+7 (b) The duties of a child's attorney or best interests attorney include: 8 (1) meeting with the child and ascertaining, in a manner appropriate to the 9 child's developmental level, the child's needs, circumstances, and views; 10 (2) consulting with any court-appointed advisor for the child and 11 arranging for the court-appointed advisor to meet with the child in the attorney's presence or, if 12 the attorney agrees, outside the attorney's presence; 13 (3) investigating the facts relevant to the proceeding to the extent the 14 attorney considers appropriate, including interviewing persons with significant knowledge of the 15 child's history and condition and reviewing copies of relevant records; 16 (4) providing advice and counsel to the child; 17 (5) informing the child of the status of the proceeding and the opportunity 18 to participate and, if appropriate, facilitating the child's participation in the proceeding; 19 (6) reviewing and accepting or declining to accept any proposed 20 stipulation for an order affecting the child and explaining to the court the basis for any 21 opposition.
+22 (7) presenting any expressed objectives of the child in the proceeding to

-1 (4) obtain and review copies of relevant records relating to the child to the 2 extent the attorney considers appropriate; 3 (5) determine, in a manner appropriate to the child's developmental level, 4 the child's expressed objectives providing advice and counsel to the child; 5 (5) informing the child of the status of the proceeding and the opportunity 6 to participate and, if appropriate, facilitating the child's participation in the proceeding; 7 (6) present the child's reviewing and accepting or declining to accept any 8 proposed stipulation for an order affecting the child and explaining to the court the basis for any 9 opposition.
-10 (7) presenting any expressed objectives of the child in the proceeding to 11 the court, if the child so desires, by a method that is appropriate in light of the purpose of the 12 proceeding and the impact on the child; 13 (7) inform the child of the status of the proceeding and the opportunity to 14 participate and, if appropriate, facilitate the child's participation in the proceeding; 15 (8) taketaking any action that the attorney considers appropriate to expedite 16 the proceedings and the resolution of contested issues; and 17 (9) when the attorney considers appropriate, encourage encouraging 18 settlement and the use of alternative forms of dispute resolution and participate participating in 19 such proceedings [to the extent permitted under the law of this state].]
-20 21 22 23 LEGISLATIVE NOTE TO SECTIONS 11: In states where the duties of attorneys can be prescribed only by rule of court or administrative guideline and not by legislative act, the duties listed in Section 11 should be adopted by the appropriate measure.
+- the court, if the child so desires, by a method that is appropriate in light of the purpose of the - 2 proceeding and the impact on the child; - 3 (8) taking any action that the attorney considers appropriate to expedite - 4 the proceedings and the resolution of contested issues; and - 5 (9) when the attorney considers appropriate, encouraging settlement and - 6 the use of alternative forms of dispute resolution and participating in such proceedings [to the - 7 extent permitted under the law of this state].]

+Legislative Note: In states where the duties of attorneys can be prescribed only by rule of court or administrative guideline and not by legislative act, the duties listed in Section 11 should be adopted by the appropriate measure.